 In times of poor or possibly hazardous weather conditions, listen for relevant information from The Education Connection (TEC).
 In addition, the following local television stations in Dayton are contacted: Channel 2, WDTN; Channel 7, WHIO; and Channel 22, WKEF.
 The Hardin-Houston website will also have the latest information.
-Please get information from these sources.
+Information will also be shared on X. Please get information from these sources.
 DO NOT CALL THE SCHOOL.